mmcintyre1/its-my-notes/projects/make-a-blog-with-flask.md

 #### Admin edit view

+### Final Takeaways
+Flask allows a ton of customization, but you could probably be up and running faster with Django.

 ### Useful Commands
 - `docker exec -it silentlyfailing bash` - start an interactive console in the docker container